abpio/abp-commercial-docs/en/studio/cli.md

 * new-module: Generates a new module based on the given template.
 * new-package: Generates a new package based on the given template.
 * add-package-ref: Adds package to given project.
+* add-source: Downloads the source code and replaces package references with project references.
 * init-solution: Creates ABP Studio configuration files for a given solution.
 * install-local-module: Installs a local module to given module.
 * install-module:  Installs a module to given module via NuGet packages.